-There is an existing Canvas Training course (in Canvas) for faculty.
+There is an existing Canvas Training course (link) for faculty.
 It is a thorough guide to using this learning management system to teach online courses and all faculty have access to it.

 Faculty Guide - The UNC System Digital Learning Initiative has prepared this resource to provide assistance to faculty who need to move their classes online quickly.
 It is designed to support the use of technology that allows faculty to hold classes when circumstances prevent them from physically meeting with students.